parthvyas7/parthvyas7.github.io/README.md

 # Personal Portfolio

-This is a HTML and CSS based personal portfolio project.
+This is my Portfolio page.
 It showcases my skills, projects, and contact information in a clean and minimalist design.

 ## Usage/Examples